JanSvoboda6/DataPreparator/README.md

 # DataPreparator

-Preparetes data which were exported from SLICER
+Prepares data which were exported from SLICER